 The ANA Group Total Risk Management Regulations set out the basic terms of the Group's risk management system.
 Under these regulations, the secretariat of the Group ESG Management Promotion Committee (Corporate sustainability, General Administration, and Legal & Insurance), EPOs assigned to companies and divisions, and EPLs facilitate risk management activities.
 The role of EPLs is to promote risk management in each group company and department by executing risk countermeasures according to plans and to take swift action while contacting the secretariat in the event of a crisis.

 The ANA Group Risk Management

 The ANA Group takes a two-pronged approach toward managing risk comprised of risk management measures conducted from a preventive perspective and crisis management in the event of materialization of a risk.
 Given the Group's role as a provider of social infrastructure, business continuity management and information security are areas of particular importance.
 We prioritize initiatives in these areas accordingly.

 Risk Management from a Preventive Perspective

 Each group company implements independent risk management activities that include identifying risks, analyzing and evaluating these risks, formulating and implementing countermeasures, and monitoring the results of these activities.

 The group companies confirm and evaluate the progress, effectiveness, and level of achievement of the measures taken with respect to significant risks identified in each organization.
-The Company implements measures to address issues faced by the Group and confirms progress through the Group CSR / Risk Management / Compliance Committee.
+The Company implements measures to address issues faced by the Group and confirms progress through the Group ESG Management Promotion Committee.

 Crisis Management in the Event of Materialization of a Risk